Department of Ecology and Evolutionary Biology

 * offered as part of semester abroad program (described below)

 EEB students must complete an upper-level laboratory course.
-In most cases, this will be satisfied by the core course EEB 321.
+This will be satisfied by the core course EEB 321.

 No course taken P/D/F can be counted as a departmental or to satisfy requirements of the major.
 The minimum grade for a course to count as a departmental is C-.
 Only one course with a policy perspective can be counted as a departmental.
 Only Princeton courses can count as departmentals; the one exception is for pre-approved courses taken during a study-abroad term – these can be counted as departmentals, but the grades do not transfer.

-Integrated Biology Sequence: Students who have completed the two-year sequence need to meet with the EEB departmental representative to discuss placement in upper-level EEB courses.
+Integrated Biology Sequence: Students who have completed the two-year sequence need to meet with the EEB director of studies to discuss placement in upper-level EEB courses.

 Students interested in medical school should consider taking EEB 314 Comparative Physiology, which will count towards one of the four required areas of study.
 In addition, medical schools require two terms of physics; physics can be delayed to senior year if necessary.
 The Health Profession advisers recommend that students wanting to study abroad, especially in EEB’s field semesters, should do so.
 They recommend contacting them early to formulate a plan of study that allows students to fulfill the pre-medical prerequisites and allows them to study abroad during spring of the junior year.

 Advanced placement will be granted to students who received a 5 on the Biology AP exam.
-Nevertheless, all students planning on majoring in EEB must take EEB 211 freshman or sophomore year.
+Nevertheless, all students planning on majoring in EEB must take EEB 211 during their first year or sophomore year.

 The Department of Ecology and Evolutionary Biology requires the following prerequisites, which should normally be completed by the end of sophomore year.